May 12, 2004

 Wedded blitz

-The US Assistant Secretary for Children and Families Wade Horn met with the Howard Government's minister for Employment and Workplace Relations, Kevin Andrews,
+The US Assistant Secretary for Children and Families Wade Horn met with the Howard Government's minister for Employment and Workplace Relations, Kevin Andrews, "to discuss what governments can do to promote marriage".
+To the right kind of people, of course; gays need not apply.

 Interesting also to read that family-friendly America has a policy where single parents have to go back to work for a minimum of 30 hours a week once the child turns one.
 This, compared to Australia, where single parents must work six hours a week once the child turns 13.
 One measly year - sounds pretty tough.